Contact

 316B Hackerman Hall

-Daniel Khashabi is an assistant professor of computer science at Johns Hopkins University and a member of the Center for Language and Speech Processing.
+Daniel Khashabi is an assistant professor of computer science and a member of the Center for Language and Speech Processing.

-Khashabi’s work focuses on computational foundations of intelligent behavior within various mediums of communication, particularly natural language.
-This involves developing formalisms that characterize and result in natural language processing systems that are capable of understanding and reasoning with (and about) an uncertain world while being general enough to handle a broader space of contexts.
+Khashabi’s work focuses on the computational foundations of intelligent behavior within various mediums of communication, particularly natural language.
+This involves developing formalisms that characterize and result in natural language processing systems that are capable of understanding and reasoning with—and about—an uncertain world while being general enough to handle a broader space of contexts.

-He obtained a PhD from the University of Pennsylvania in 2019 and a BSc from Amirkabir University of Technology (Tehran Polytechnic) in 2012.
-Before joining Johns Hopkins, he was a postdoctoral fellow at the Allen Institute for AI (2019-2022).
+He obtained a PhD (2019) from the University of Pennsylvania and a BSc (2012) from Amirkabir University of Technology (Tehran Polytechnic).
+Before joining Johns Hopkins, he was a postdoctoral fellow at the Allen Institute for AI from 2019 to 2022.